-These tart and sweet fruits are a great addition to your morning breakfast routine (add them to oatmeal or low-fat yogurt).
-You could also try making a healthy raspberry vinaigrette for your lunch or dinner salad.
+These tart and sweet fruits can be a great addition to your morning breakfast routine.
+They also can be used to make a healthy raspberry vinaigrette for your lunch or dinner salad.

 Olive oil and other vegetable oils have healthy, unsaturated fats that can lower LDL cholesterol levels.
 Instead of using butter or lard for cooking meats and vegetables, try sautéing them in olive oil.

 Consider swapping out one of your cups of coffee for a cup of tea.
 Research has shown that tea may reduce bad cholesterol and increase good cholesterol.
-Green tea, in particular, was linked to lower cholesterol and lower blood pressure in a 2014 study.
-A 2018 study also showed that tea drinkers (all types of tea) had slower age-related decreases of HDL cholesterol.
+Green tea, in particular, was linked to lower LDL cholesterol and lower blood pressure in a 2020 study.

 Studies have shown that fish with high levels of omega-3 fatty acids can reduce LDL cholesterol and triglycerides while improving HDL cholesterol levels.
 Salmon and anchovies are both very high in omega-3 fatty acids.